27 Fun Ways to Learn a Language Quickly

 6. Get your news online in another language.
 You watch the news anyway, so it’s another opportunity to practice reading and listening to videos.

 7. Use technology.
-There are numerous resources online and for your smartphone to help you learn.
-Here are a few of the best to check out.
+Numerous resources are available online and on your smartphone to help you learn.
+Here are a few of the best.

 BBC Languages – An extensive resource covering some of the most popular languages and cultures.
 Watching movies is the most popular language activity!